A. Purpose of Policy

 The purpose of this collection development policy is to provide the academic community —Towson University faculty, students, administration, staff, and the community-at-large — with an understanding of the scope and nature of the Libraries’ collections.

 The policy also serves as a planning tool, which states the priorities that guide the actual selection and deselection of materials in the collection.

 B. Description of the Institution

-Towson University began in 1866 as the Maryland State Normal School, evolving, as of 2018, into the comprehensive university that it is today.
-Currently it offers strong professional programs in business, computer and information sciences, education, health professions, and communication along with strong academic programs in the traditional liberal arts, fine arts and sciences.
-Beginning in 2000 the University expanded its graduate offerings to include doctoral degrees in Audiology, Information Technology, Instructional Technology, and Occupational Science.
-Towson University and sixteen other institutions belong to the University System of Maryland and Affiliated Institutions (USMAI) Library Consortium, governed by the USM Board of Regents.
+Towson University (TU) began in 1866 as the Maryland State Normal School, evolving, as of 2020, into the research-intensive university that it is today.
+Currently, TU offers strong professional programs in business, computer and information sciences, education, health professions, and communication along with strong academic programs in the traditional liberal arts, fine arts, and sciences.
+Beginning in 2000, the University expanded its graduate offerings to include doctoral degrees in Audiology, Information Technology, Instructional Technology, and Occupational Science.
+Towson University and seventeen other institutions belong to the University System of Maryland and Affiliated Institutions (USMAI) Library Consortium, governed by the USM Board of Regents.

 D. The Priorities for Collection Development

 - To develop and make available an instructional collection that serves the curricula and research needs of Towson University undergraduates, graduate students and faculty, as well as interdisciplinary and co-curricular materials.

 - To build an inclusive collection by acquiring materials that represent a diverse range of voices and viewpoints, in order to support emerging scholarship and curricula as well as student, staff, and faculty interests.